Caseworkers and Visits

 Emotional Support

-Embrace families contracts with emotional support providers to provide additional support to caregivers.
+There are multiple emotional support providers, unrelated to Family Partnerships of Central Florida, who provide additional support to caregivers.
 Services can include support groups, meals, babysitting, etc.

 This specialized group of providers are dedicated to addressing the unique concerns of caregivers, and to assist you in navigating the complex system of care.
-While emotional support services are completely voluntary, they are here to help when you need guidance from someone who has walked in your shoes.
-Foster parents who would like these services need to select from one of the four emotional support providers
+While emotional support services are completely voluntary and unrelated to Family Partnerships of Central Florida, they are here to help when you need guidance from someone who has walked in your shoes.
+Foster parents who would like these services should contact C127, One More Child, or FACT

 Home Visits